Spend Your Fall, Winter, or Spring in St.Kitts & Nevis: Is St.Kitts & Nevis A Good Snowbird Location?

 You can get from one island to the other by taking a ferry.

 St. Kitts and Nevis do not have any private hospitals therefore snowbirds will have to rely on the local public healthcare system or private clinics during their stay on the islands.
 There is also no insurance scheme in place on the islands so you'll have to pay upfront for medical attention.
 Since it is a small island, it lacks some of the major healthcare necessities and its hospitals are basically only equipped to provide primary health care.
 Snowbirds are still advised to purchase health insurance before they travel as you may need to be airlifted out of the country to the Netherlands Antilles in case of emergencies and serious injuries.
-Many of the counties doctors are well trained or have studied abroad and spoken fluent English.
+Many of the county's doctors are well trained or have studied abroad and speak fluent English.

 There are lots of options for accommodation on the island of St.Kitts and Nevis and snowbirds can freely book them online before their arrival in the country.
 Renting a fully furnished one-bedroom apartment in an inexpensive area will cost around $1926 (approx. €1795, £1546, $2585 CAD, $2912 AUD) a month.

 - Weather: The fall, winter, and spring weather in St.Kitts & Nevis will normally be hot during the day and hot/warm during the night.
 Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.

 Warm clothing: Even when you go to a warm location like St.Kitts & Nevis you should not forget to take some things with you for your trip back home.
 When you return you are adapted to the warmer weather and need something to protect you from your hometown temperatures.